The LAB Report

 2) Signal Path and heater Path separated

-3) Heater is balanced, so hum is not added to signal.
+3) Heater is balanced, so hum is

 The schematic from the right, shows how to add a hum potentiometer, in case you heat with AC and you don't want to do without a hum potentiometer.